Defining Diversity and Why It Matters

 - Would we consider a candidate with less experience?
 If so, can we remove or reduce the number of years required?

-- Is the candidate’s past company size, industry, or job title really relevant?
+- Is the candidate’s past company size, industry, or job title truly relevant?
 Or are we just looking for specific skills we associate with those experiences?

 Elevate Your Onboarding Experience